 Retired, Superintendent, High Desert Education Service District

-John Rexford has served as superintendent of the High Desert Education Service since 2012.
+John Rexford served as superintendent of the High Desert Education Service for five years beginning in 2012.
 He previously worked with Bend-La Pine Schools for 23 years, lastly as deputy superintendent.
 He spent four years in the private sector prior to entering Oregon public school business management in 1985.
 He completed a BS in business at Oregon State University and earned an MBA from Portland State University.
 He earned educational administration credentials from the University of Oregon.
 John has served in the past as a director in the Oregon Association of School Business Officials, the executive board of the Oregon School Facilities Management Association, and as a trustee on the PACE school risk pool.
 He led planning efforts in Bend resulting in four successful bond issues to build 13 new schools during his tenure at Bend-La Pine Schools.
 John has written and spoken on wide-range of topics, including effective meetings, successful communications, and long-range school planning.
 His wife, Sharon is a high school math teacher, and they have two adult daughters, one son-in-law and a one grandchild.